The Usui Memorial

 This is truly a very important instruction in the development of mental power.
 This is the one way that was taught by the sages and sages of ancient times.

 Moreover, this is not about loftiness at all, but about achieving the art of spiritual teaching and making an effort to understand the content in an understandable way.
-When you sit down on your knees, direct your attention inward, breathe deeply and exhale, fold your hands in front of your heart and recite morning and night (the rules of life), you develop a pure and healthy mind as a result of a balanced and sincere practice.
+When you sit down on your knees, direct your attention inward, breathe deeply and exhale, fold your hands in front of your heart and recite morning and night (the precepts), you develop a pure and healthy mind as a result of a balanced and sincere practice.

 The reason is simple, that this spiritual method should also reach many people.
 This is not just the change in the perception of the evolving progress of the era of recent years.